 Inspect the folds between the pads for any bits of gravel or glass which may have become wedged, and carefully remove any pieces with a pair of tweezers, if needed.

 With a brush, you should comb away any mats in the fur on top of the paw, and trim it back a bit if it is becoming too long and a nuisance.
-(Look for the dog grooming and coat care guide for more information on grooming and brushes.)
+(Read our dog grooming and coat care guide for more information on grooming and brushes.)

 You can then give your pooch’s feet a bit of love, and give them a massage on the pads and between each toe.